Travel in Beautiful British Columbia: Tips From The Traveling Canucks

 There are dozens of craft beer manufacturers and micro-breweries scattered throughout the province, so I would recommend finding one and sampling its selections on tap.

 In Vancouver, a few popular brewpubs are the Yaletown Brewpub, Granville Island Brewery and Steamworks Brewpub.
 In Victoria, check out Spinnakers Gastro Brewpub, Phillips Microbrewery, Driftwood Brewery and Vancouver Island Brewery.
-In Whistler, head to the Whistler Brewpub in the village.
+When visiting Whistler, head to the Whistler Brewpub in the village.

 Most cold beer and wine stores in BC have a decent selection of craft beers, so grab a couple large bottles and give them a try.
 Some other BC beers that we enjoy are the Red Racer IPA, Tree Brewing Amber Ale, Granville Island Winter Ale, Philips IPA, Whistler Black Tusk Ale, Nelson Paddywhack IPA, Dead Frog Pale Ale and Red Truck Lager.